 But increased adoption of telehealth also poses a fair share of challenges.
 There are several issues involved with delivering it that need attention and clarification:

 But there’s good news, all these hurdles can be tackled.
-Implementing a streamlined system that privileges, stores, manages, and shares information seamlessly is key.
+Implementing a streamlined system that stores, manages, and shares privilege information seamlessly is key.
 It’s also critical to stay updated on the regulations that govern telehealth privileging and be aware of the various credentialing options available today.
 Once you’ve become familiar with the different regulations surrounding the provision on healthcare via telehealth, you can undertake privileging via several methods:

 Credentialing by proxy allows the hospital receiving telehealth services (known as the “Originating Site” hospital) to rely on the privileging and credentialing decisions made by the hospital or entity providing the telehealth services (known as the “Distant Site” hospital or “Distant Site Telemedicine Entity” or “DSTE” respectively), so long as certain requirements are met.